mahaxyz/contracts/README.md

 ![data-flow](./dataflow-simple.png)

 The ZAI stablecoin is incredibly minimal.
-With the [core](./contracts/core/) modules written in under 400 lines of code.
+With the [core modules](./contracts/core/) written in less than 400 lines of code.
 At the crux of the stablecoin is the [Peg-stability Module](./contracts/core/psm/) and the [Direct Deposit Module](./contracts/core/direct-deposit/).
 These module control the stability and the growth of ZAI.

 ![incentive-flow](./incentiveflow-simple.png)